Vicky Hudson: Storylines

 To get over Ryan, Vicky became involved with Grant and eventually married him.
 Vicky was still in love with Ryan, something Grant knew, but hoped would go away.
 While they were honeymooning in Canada, Vicky was kidnapped by Carl Hutchins.
 Ryan rescued her and while trapped in a cave, they made love.
 Vicky confessed this to Grant and he forgave her.
 Vicky was kidnapped again, this time by Ian Rain.
 While trying to rescue her, Grant accidentally shot Vicky.
 However, Grant made Vicky believe Ian had shot her.
 Grant was desperate to get Vicky away from Ryan and whisked her off to Switzerland under the pretense of getting her treatment for her injury.
 Vicky began to suspect that Grant was up to something.
 She found out that the drugs she was taking were not for her health, but were just meant to keep her in a drugged state so she would not leave.
 She also discovered it was Grant who had shot her.
 Vicky escaped with Steven in tow and ran into Ryan, who had come to rescue her.
 They declared their love for each other and decided to be together again.
 Vicky told Grant she did not love him and their marriage was over.
 Surprisingly, Grant backed off and let Ryan and Vicky reunite.
 The future seemed bright for the pair- until Vicky found out she was having Grant's baby.
 Vicky lied to Grant that Ryan was the father and decided to have an abortion.
 Ryan confessed to Grant he was the baby's father and Grant begged Vicky not to go through with the abortion.
 Vicky agreed to have the baby and Ryan promised he would stand by her.

 Vicky gave birth to a son named Kirkland Grant Harrison.
 Grant immediately became possessive of the child and Vicky decided to flee with him.
 Months later, Vicky returned to town and passed off another baby as Kirkland so she could hide the real Kirkland from Grant.
 Grant discovered this and decided to get revenge on Vicky by shooting himself and framing her for it.
 Vicky was charged with Grant's attempted murder, but his scheme was uncovered and Vicky was cleared.

 Vicky and Ryan remained strong throughout Grant's schemes against them, but then tragedy struck.
 Grant and Ryan's presumed-dead mother, Justine Duvalier, came to town and immediately began terrorizing everybody she could.
 Justine kidnapped Kirkland; Grant and Ryan tracked her down and things came to a head on a train track.
 When it appeared Ryan was going to shoot Justine, Grant panicked, since only Justine knew where Kirkland was, and shot Ryan.
 Ryan was critically injured, but there was still hope he could pull through.
-Sadly, it was not meant to be and Ryan passed away with Vicky by his side.
+Sadly, it was not meant to be and Ryan died with Vicky by his side.